amehlhase316/ser321examples/Sockets/Socket/README.md

 #### Purpose:
-Demonstrate simple Client and Server communication using `SocketServer` and `Socket` classes.
+Demonstrate simple Ser321WK3.Client and Server communication using `SocketServer` and `Socket` classes.